Fremantle submarine base: 1945

 With the reconquest of the Philippines, US submarines returned to bases there.
-Subic Bay was first used in February and James Fife relocated his headquarters there in May 1945.
+Subic Bay was first used in February and Fife relocated his headquarters there in May 1945.
 Fremantle was still used as a base while Subic Bay, with its very basic facilities, was not a popular location for British and American submariners.

 Dutch submarine HNLMS O 19, operating from Fremantle, was lost in July 1945, when it struck a reef while on its way to Subic Bay.
 The crew was able to be rescued by USS Cod (SS-224), which had to destroy O 19 to prevent it from falling into enemy hands.
 The last of the Fremantle-based submarines to be lost during the war was the USS Bullhead (SS-332), sunk on 6 August 1945, the same day an atomic bomb was dropped over Hiroshima.
 With the end of World War II, US submarines soon left Fremantle, the last one on 31 August 1945, while British submarines remained in Australia for the time being.

 From 1942 to 1945, submarines based at Fremantle sank 377 ships, 340 of those sunk by American boats, this figure not including small crafts.
 The combined tonnage of these 377 ships was 1,519,322 tons.
 The Japanese government and its leaders at the time ranked the destruction of the Japanese merchant navy through submarine warfare as one of the root causes for the country's defeat.
 On the US side, 22 percent of all submariners on patrol during the war lost their lives, and only eight of the 43 US submarines lost during the Pacific War had survivors.

 Utilisation

 When it was fully active the base saw 160 American, British and Dutch submarines pass through the harbour.

 The base was tied in with the Indian Ocean campaign of 1942–45.
 Military historians looking at the strategy in the South East Asian Theatre look upon the command of the Commander Submarines, South West Pacific (COMSUBSOWESPAC), and the facility of the Fremantle base as integral to successes in 1943 onwards.

 During the war, 127 US submarines operated from Fremantle, carrying out 353 patrols.
 Additionally, ten Dutch submarines also operated out of Fremantle and, from August 1944, British submarines also started operating from the base.
 Altogether, submarines based in Fremantle accounted for 416 patrols during the war.

 Of the US submarines operating from Fremantle, eight were lost on patrol while a further ten formerly based at Fremantle subsequently were lost while on patrol from another base.
-One Dutch and one British submarine were also lost while operating out of Fremanlte.
+One Dutch and one British submarine were also lost while operating out of Fremantle.